Yandex Cloud

 • timeout: Maximum request timeout in seconds.

-• route_options: Optional virtual host settings:
+• route_options: Additional virtual host parameters (optional):

 • security_profile_id: Yandex Smart Web Security security profile ID.
 A security profile allows you to enable WAF and filter incoming requests, limiting their number for protection against malicious attacks.
 For more information, see Security profiles.